-Washington, D.C., Sports & RecreationD.C. sports fans have five professional teams to cheer on: the NFL Washington Football Team, the MLB Washington Nationals, the NBA Washington Wizards, the WNBA Washington Mystics and soccer's D.C.
+Washington, D.C., Sports & RecreationD.C. sports fans have five professional teams to cheer on: the NFL Washington Commanders, the MLB Washington Nationals, the NBA Washington Wizards, the WNBA Washington Mystics and soccer's D.C.
 United.
 Six area universities—American, Georgetown, George Washington and Howard in the District, George Mason University in Virginia and the University of Maryland—offer plenty of intercollegiate sports action.

 Year-round recreational activities in the Washington metropolitan area are plentiful as well.
 And who knows—you may find yourself overtaking a congressional power broker while biking or jogging along the Mall during your vacation.
 Contact the D.C.
 Department of Parks and Recreation for information; phone (202) 673-7647.